wacs-photonics/docs/docs/admin/purchases.md

 * **VAT number**: FR40180089013

 !!! info "Discount"
     We sometimes have special discount with some companies, make sure it has been applied (if not ask your supervisor).
-You might need to specify a customer ID.<br>
-    - For **Thorlabs**, use the **customer ID 404177** to get a 4% discount (except for specific items like microscope objectives).
+You might need to specify a customer ID.
+For **Thorlabs**, use the **customer ID 404177** to get a 4% discount (except for specific items like microscope objectives).

 !!! warning
-    Note that if your item concerns:<br>
-    - a consumable (<10 k€), a quote from a single supplier is enough.<br>
+    - For a consumable (<10 k€), a quote from a single supplier is enough.
-    - an equipement (>10 k€), you need to ask for quotes from at least 3 different providers and justify (few sentences) your choice.<br>
+    - For an equipement (>10 k€), obtain quotes from at least three different providers, then briefly (a few sentences) explain your choice
-    - a large equipement (>40 k€), a specific public market procedure is required (discuss it with your supervisor!)
+    - For a large equipement (>40 k€), a specific public market procedure is required (discuss it with your supervisor!)

 !!! note "Credit card payment"
     In specific cases, you are allowed to use the lab's credit card to pay directly online or at a shop (after validation from your supervisor off course :smile:).
 You have to ask the card to *Iliade*.
 If you use this card then be sure to **get a bill** from the supplier and send it to *Iliade*.
 The bill should mention your name, the billing address (or at least **INPHYNI, CNRS UMR 7010**).
 Note that a card ticket is not enough!